AndreaCeccarelli/attack_generation/README.md

 3- install eGAN (ALAD) from https://github.com/houssamzenati/Adversarially-Learned-Anomaly-Detection

-3a - replace the files we provide in this repo, in the ALAD folder, with the one provided by the authors.
+3a - use the files we provide in the eGAN folder to replace the ones provided by the eGAN (ALAD) authors.
 The files are configured to execute ADAFANet and CICIDS18.

 4- download and install ARN from https://github.com/arnwg/arn